-Bob, my associate and I were taking a lunch break from testing print profiles for Museo Fine Art papers for our upcoming workshop this fall in Maine.
-We got into a discussion about capturing images of local and indigenous people when traveling.
+Bob, my associate and I were taking a lunch break from testing print profiles and got into a discussion about capturing images of local and indigenous people when traveling.
 It’s one of those infrequent times that Bob and I completely agreed about an issue that has many times gotten us into a rage, as it turns out.

 The conversation started out innocently enough, as we discussed what lenses we prefer to capture people.
 Bob prefers a 50mm and he has a collection of them that rivals anyone’s.
 As for me, I’m eclectic, preferring a super wide angle (my Nikkor 14-24 or 17-35) in some circumstances and my Nikkor 24-70 in most others.
 On occasion I have even used my Nikkor 70-200 when I can’t get close to my subject, perhaps while they are involved in a native ceremony or other activity.